 Iosmar Alvarez emigrated to the U.S. from Cuba with the American dream of a lucrative job, a nice house, and church attendance on Sunday.
 When he arrived in the U.S. in 2001, God called him to lead and serve among the Hispanic people.
-Now, he is the senior pastor of Fuente de Avivamiento in Lexington, Ky., and CEO of Disciple 21 Church Planting Network.
+He has served as the senior pastor of Fuente de Avivamiento in Lexington, Ky., CEO of Disciple 21 Church Planting Network, and is now the District Superintendent in Lexington, Ky.
 His goal is to plant 2500 churches by 2028, using traditional and non-traditional methods, to make disciples for Christ.

 “We have [more than 50 million Hispanics] in the U.S.,” Iosmar said.
 “I believe the way we’re doing church is not the way we should be moving in the 21st century.
 My vision is for an Acts 2, organic church.”